rki-mf1/clean/README.md

 For debugging purposes we also provide various intermediate results in the `intermediate/` folder.

+## Acknowledgements

+Thanks to Matt Huska (@matthuska) for extensive testing of CLEAN, bug fixing, and reorganizing the output.

 ## Citations

 If you use `CLEAN` in your work, please consider citing our preprint: